China–European Union relations: Chinese cyber-attacks

+In May 2025, Kaja Kallas condemned the People's Republic of China for what she called a "malicious cyber campaign" against the Czech Ministry of Foreign Affairs and threatened sanctions.

 Russian invasion of Ukraine

-China's relations with Europe became challenging following the 2022 Russian invasion of Ukraine when the US accused both Moscow and Beijing of aligning themselves.
-According to a New York Times report on February 25, 2022, the US government shared intelligence with China on Russia's troop buildup over three months and beseeched China to tell Russia not to invade, which Chinese officials rebuffed, saying they did not think an invasion was in the works, while sharing the information with Russia.
-On March 2, the New York Times reported that a Western intelligence report indicated that Chinese officials had asked Putin to delay the invasion till after the 2022 Winter Olympics China was hosting.
+China's relations with Europe became challenging following the Russian invasion of Ukraine when the US accused both Moscow and Beijing of aligning themselves.
+According to a New York Times report on 25 February 2022, the US government shared intelligence with China on Russia's troop buildup over three months and beseeched China to tell Russia not to invade, which Chinese officials rebuffed, saying they did not think an invasion was in the works, while sharing the information with Russia.
+On 2 March, the New York Times reported that a Western intelligence report indicated that Chinese officials had asked Putin to delay the invasion till after the 2022 Winter Olympics China was hosting.
 The Guardian reported a source confirmed the claim to Reuters, but that the Chinese embassy in Washington vehemently denied it as a 'smear' to blame China.
 Richard McGregor wrote that China was "struggling to settle on a clear message over Ukraine" because it was "trying to reconcile the irreconcilable" between Russia and Ukraine.

+In February 2024, the European Union proposed sanctions that would target Chinese companies aiding Russia's war effort in Ukraine.
+On 25 June 2024, China requested that the EU revoke sanctions on Chinese firms accused of supporting Russia in its war in Ukraine, highlighting its opposition to unilateral sanctions and noting formal protests to the EU.
+In December 2024, EU sanctioned several Chinese and Hong Kong entities for supporting Russia's military.

+In November 2024, EU foreign affairs chief Kaja Kallas stated that China must pay a "higher cost" for its support of the Russian invasion of Ukraine.
+On 11 February 2025, Kallas condemned China's support for Russia, saying that "Without China’s support, Russia would not be able to continue its military aggression with the same force.
+China is the largest provider of dual-use goods and sensitive items that sustain Russia’s military-industrial base and that are found on the battlefield in Ukraine."

+In a July 2025 meeting with High Representative of the Union for Foreign Affairs and Security Policy Kaja Kallas, Director of the Chinese Communist Party's Central Foreign Affairs Commission Office Wang Yi stated that China did not want to see Russia's loss in Ukraine.
+The diplomats reported, China fears the United States could focus more on Asia, once the conflict in Europe is over.

+In September 2025, US President Donald Trump urged EU member states to stop buying Russian oil and start putting economic pressure on China for funding Russia's war effort.
+Trump asked the EU to impose 100% tariffs on China.
+In October 2025, a group of delegates from the National People's Congress told European Parliament members that NATO should not exist and repeated pro-Kremlin talking points about the Russian invasion of Ukraine.